Canon 350D vs 800D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 350D and Canon EOS 800D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

 So what is the bottom line?
 Is the Canon 350D better than the Canon 800D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.